sfeister/sidekick-epics-docs/docs/model3/model3-bookshelf-assembly.md

 1. Power the Network switch from the USB power bank (using the USB-to-12V barrel adapter).

+1. Shove the USB power bank into the Power Level.

-1. Dangle the USB power bank's main power plug out of the enclosure.
+1. Dangle bank's sole wall-power wire out of the enclosure.

 1. The Power Level is now complete.